 Enhanced Efficiency

 Motor laminations reduce energy losses within the motor, leading to improved overall efficiency.
-This efficiency translates into lower energy consumption and reduced operating costs.

 Minimizing Eddy Currents